mukul273/Advanced_Java/README.md

 ```@FunctionalInterface``` annotation denotes that method can be treated as lambda expression.
 Functional interface have default and static methods which have an implementation
+It also means the interface has ONLY one abstract method

 ### Consumer interface:
 It is a part of java.util.function package